cedadev/jasmin-workshop/exercises/ex08/README.md

    * Submit the job to the scheduler SLURM
    * Monitor and inspect the job standard output/err files
    * Find out the resources used by the job
+   * Resubmit the same job to an AMD node after adding the SLURM directive to job script `#SBATCH --constraint="amd"`
 1. CPU architecture targeted code to be aware
    * Login to the Intel Sci machine `sci8`
    * Load the Intel compiler module environment e.g. `module load intel/20.0.0`